Ankle Sprain Pain

-One reason for its complexity is the fact that our ankle joints are composed of many bone pieces joined by ligaments.
-The physiological aspects of ankle sprains involve strong ligaments in the joint structure stretching beyond their elastic limits and either getting injured or tearing completely.
+One reason for its complexity is the fact that our ankle joints are composed of many small bones joined by ligaments.
+The physiological aspects of ankle sprains involve strong ligaments in the joint structure stretching beyond their elastic limits, either getting injured or tearing completely.

 Causes and Severity of Ankle Sprains